CSC207-UofT/plannr/phase2/design_document.md

 The target market for Plannr would be students ranging from high school to university.
 Plannr offers an option for users to input school events such as deadlines which are most commonly associated with student life.
 Students often have difficulties balancing all their academic dates such as deadlines, tests or assignments so seeing all their events in the to do list will encourage them to stay on track.
-In addition many students are learning how to budget money effectively for the fist time and being able to track their spending offers great visual support.
+In addition, many students are learning how to budget money effectively for the fist time and being able to track their spending offers great visual support.
 When a user sees their list of expenses and the total at the bottom, it will encourage them to be more mindful about their spending.
 Overall, The Plannr UI targets a younger population with its playful design and colour scheme.
 Overall, it would be beneficial